-After exercising it’s perfectly normal for muscles to ache: this is called muscle fatigue.
-Muscle fatigue tends to occur when an exercise or activity is pushed beyond a person’s current endurance level – so when we are trying to increase muscle strength or our general fitness, it’s fair to assume that our endurance level will regularly be surpassed.
-Depending on its severity, muscle fatigue can be an ache which can in a severe case limit a person’s movements and prevent further training sessions or it can just make day to day chores a little more difficult.
+After exercising it is perfectly reasonable for muscles to ache: this is called muscle fatigue.
+Muscle fatigue tends to occur when an exercise or activity is pushed beyond a person’s current endurance level – so when we are trying to increase muscle strength or our general fitness, it is fair to assume that our endurance level will regularly be surpassed.
+Depending on its severity, muscle fatigue can be an ache which can in a severe case limit a person’s movements and prevent further training sessions, or it can just make day to day chores a little more difficult.
 In most cases, any aching from muscle fatigue will slowly and naturally reduce over the course of a few days, depending on how strenuous the activity has been.
 To some degree, age is a factor in recovery from muscle fatigue.

-Stretching & Warm ups before exercise – It’s surprising how many of us still skip a warm up and jump straight on the cardio machines or start etc. lifting weights.
+Stretching & Warm-ups before exercise – It is surprising how many of us still skip a warm-up and jump straight on the cardio machines or start lifting weights.
 Warm ups should be seen as an integral part of exercising and a simple 5-minute stretch and slow start to any cardiovascular exercise program will loosen joints and increase blood flow to the muscles.
-Studies have shown that warm up routines can also help focus the mind and aid mental preparation for any exercise ahead.
-And, most important of all, warming up before exercise significantly reduces the risk of injury.
+Studies have shown that warm-up routines can also help focus the mind and aid mental preparation for any exercise ahead.
+Most important of all, warming up before any physical activities, significantly reduces the risk of injury.

 Change your diet – Eating cleaner can significantly aid muscle health and recovery.
-Reducing junk foods, pre-packaged/premade ready meals, for example and replacing them with cleaner fresh foods, such as chicken, salads and fruit is likely to help.
-A protein rich diet can also help when aiming to build muscle strength: foods such as chicken, meat and dairy contain complex proteins known as amino acids.
-Some amino acids are made in our bodies but others must come from food such as meat and dairy.
-If you are vegetarian or vegan other options include quinoa, tofu, nuts, seeds etc. So, a wholemeal sandwich with nut butter spread gives us essential amino acids while a high lysine diet will automatically provide what we need.
-Just as an example, a quarter cup of pumpkins seeds provides 8 grams of protein and around 350 mg of lysine.
+Reducing junk foods, pre-packaged/premade ready meals, for example, and replacing them with cleaner fresh foods, such as chicken, salads and fruit is likely to help.
+A protein-rich diet can also assist when aiming to build muscle strength: foods such as chicken, meat and dairy contain complex proteins known as amino acids.
+Some amino acids are made in our bodies, but others must come from food such as meat and dairy.
+If you are vegetarian or vegan other options, include quinoa, tofu, nuts, seeds for example.
+So, a wholemeal sandwich with nut butter spread gives us essential amino acids while a high lysine diet will automatically provide what we need.
+Just as an example, a quarter cup of pumpkins seeds contains 8 grams of protein and around 350 mg of lysine.

 Rest after exercise – A good night’s sleep can sometimes make all the difference to a training regime and the muscle fatigue experienced.
 Sleep allows time for your muscles to recover.

-If actively increasing your exercise consider a varied approach – to allow different muscle groups to recover a varied approach should be considered when creating a work out plan.
+If actively increasing your exercise consider a diverse approach – to allow different muscle groups to recover a varied approach should be considered when creating a workout plan.
 Just concentrating on one muscle group could significantly increase the likelihood of fatigue.
 A balanced plan including all muscle groups, so mixing impact training with intensity training, for example, will reduce any fatigue risk.

-Drink plenty of fluids – Drinking water before, during and after workouts will help your muscles movements in that they will be able to contract and relax more easily.
-Studies show a direct connection with muscle fatigue and dehydration.
+Drink plenty of fluids – Drinking water before, during and after workouts will help your muscles movements in that they will be able to contract and relax more efficiently.
+Studies show a direct connection between muscle fatigue and dehydration.

-Increasing the body’s supply of ATP can provide more energy for work outs and reduce any impact.
-In theory, the more ATP supplies available to the muscles, the less fatigue experienced.
+Increasing the body’s supply of ATP can provide more energy for workouts and reduce any impact.
+In theory, the more ATP available to the muscles, the less fatigue experienced.

 D Ribose is unique in supporting the production of ATP very quickly.
-(Most tissues in the body—especially the heart—are unable to produce ribose fast enough to restore levels once they’ve been depleted.
+(Most tissues in the body—especially the heart—are unable to produce ribose fast enough to restore levels once they have been depleted.
 D-Ribose is not a drug.
 It is a simple sugar produced in the body already and used by all living cells.
-It is part of the building blocks that form DNA and RNA molecules, and is a vital component in the production of ATP.
+It is part of the building blocks that form DNA and RNA molecules and is a vital component in the production of ATP.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More